Aishanipach/Marketing-Automation/README.md

 # Marketing_Automation

-These are links and info on automation applications or plugins that will help scheduling your marketing campaigns with a click!
+These are links and information on automation applications or plugins that will help scheduling your marketing campaigns with a click!

 ## Index:
 1. [Brand Positioning](https://github.com/Aishanipach/Marketing_Automation/blob/master/Brand%20Positioning)